 - Is the wordmark required on all marketing and communication materials?
 What about email or informal internal communications?

-The wordmark is required on all marketing and communication materials produced for official University communications.
-Communications like internal newsletters to staff groups should include the wordmark, but internal memos do not need to include the wordmark.
-Basic email does not require the wordmark.
-However, if you're sending out an official email newsletter for staff, then it should incorporate the wordmark in html or text.
+It is important that audiences quickly recognize the communication is coming from the University of Minnesota.
+The wordmark is the clearest way to communicate that affiliation, but in some situations the Block M may be used in place of the wordmark.
+All marketing and communication materials produced for official University communications should include either the wordmark or the Block M. Communications like internal newsletters to staff groups should include the wordmark or Block M, but internal memos do not need to include the wordmark/Block M. Basic (e.g. Gmail) email does not require the wordmark or Block M because it is being sent from your umn.edu email address.
+However, if you're sending out an official email newsletter for staff or an external audience, then it should incorporate the wordmark or Block M.

 - Is the wordmark required on individual faculty work?